Now use 'vim' as an extended version of the *vim* module.

 a: int

-The start index of the range.
+The start line number of the range.

 b: int